-Associate Professor of Marketing
+Professor of Marketing

 Owen Graduate School of Management

 Dr. Goldsmith began her research program as a doctoral student in marketing at Yale University, where her research on self-regulation integrated behavioral decision theory with goal theory.
 After receiving her doctorate, Dr. Goldsmith joined the Kellogg School of Management as an Assistant Professor of Marketing.
 At Kellogg, she received multiple honors and awards for both her research and teaching.
 In 2017, she joined the Owen Graduate School of Management at Vanderbilt as an Associate Professor of Marketing.
-She publishes regularly in top marketing and psychology journals, and is currently serving on the editorial review boards of three major marketing journals: the Journal of Consumer Research, the Journal of Marketing Research and the Journal of Consumer Psychology.
+She was promoted to full professor in 2021 and awarded the E. Bronson Ingram Chair in 2022.